-However, just because it is easy for a plaintiff to recite the elements of negligence doesn’t make it easy to prove negligence.
-One way to do so is through expert analysis and testimony (see Holman, Lash, Masker).
+Furthermore, just because it is easy for a plaintiff to recite the elements of negligence doesn’t make it easy to prove these types of negligence claims.
+However, one way to do so is through expert analysis and expert testimony (see Holman, Lash, Masker).
 Knowing which experts to hire, and how to prepare them for trial, can mean the difference between winning and losing a case.

 For more on the elements of a negligence claim, read: Negligence Lawsuits in Florida.